Anson2Leung/SetBet.github.io/index.md

 ## Plan Overview

-Vision:
+Vision: A visually clean ordering page for users to easily place orders with Full Cycle Takeout.

 ### Page for placing a order
-- Have images and descriptions for each container
+- Have images and descriptions for each item
+- Buttons and input for each container to modify count

 ### Confirmation page for an order
 - Gives an overview of their order
 - Think about a checkout for online retail

+### Sign-in / -up / -out page
+- As its name implies